-This day you will experience it ALL, from big hills to bulldozed tank tracks, actual horse tracks, section’s of fine gravel and best of all some off track exploring.
+This day you will experience it ALL, from big hills to bulldozed tank tracks, actual horse tracks, section’s of fine gravel and a couple of river crossings.
 Yes your horse and you will NEED TO BE FIT.
-We have a very experienced crew and they will assist and support you through any challenges however you do need to have a fit horse to cope with the challenging terrain.
+We have a very experienced crew and they will assist and support you through any challenges.
+However you do need to have a fit horse to cope with the challenging terrain.

-We understand you have a big trip home today so we will plan to be back to camp by 1PM.
-We will have some sections of gravel and some off Track exploring up to the Lake.
+We understand you have a big trip home today so we will plan to be back to camp by lunch.
+We know it’s all about the horses so we will spend all our time in the valley riding up close to the wild Kaimanawa horses and having heaps of photo opportunities.
+We will have some sections of gravel and some off track exploring in the Argo.
 A gentle ride today with small hills.
-Beautiful photo opportunities of the Central Plateau Mountains and Lake Moawhango

 We will be hosting a BBQ and entertainment night on Saturday evening.
-Bring your camp chair and refreshment up to the campfire and mingle and have some laughs.
+Bring your camp chair and refreshments up to the campfire and mingle and have some laughs.
 Most trekkers camp in their trucks or floats but you are welcome to bring your tent.
-Horse water is via the river you will need to roll up your sleeves and keep your horse supplied.
+Horse water is via the river.
+You will need to roll up your sleeves and keep your horse supplied.
 Best you bring your own drinking water.
 You will also be able to purchase lunches as part of your registration.
 All other meals (except BBQ) are self-catered.
 [Special diet requirements are NOT catered for sorry]

 We are able to provide you with a cut lunch each day if you wish to preorder.
-The lunch will be sufficient for the day and consist of Sandwiches, two Muesli bars (or similar) a piece of fruit and a small bottle of drink.
-It will come in a plastic bag so you will need to have a more robust container to carry it with you on the Trek.
-The cost for lunches for the three day Trek is $45 or the 2 day Trek $30.
+The lunch will be sufficient for the day and consist of sandwiches, a cookie (or similar) a piece of fruit and a small bottle of drink.
+It will come in a plastic bag so you will need to have a more robust container to carry it with you on the trek.
+The cost for lunches for the 3-day trek is $45 or the 2-day Trek $30.
 If you would like to preorder your lunches it is essential that you do so when you register.
 We are not able to take orders for lunches other than on the registration form.
 Unfortunately we are not able to cater for special diets for preordered lunches.

-We will supply the Steel Pipe night pens and you bring your electric fence units for your day pens.
-There is grass but we suggest also bringing some hay or whatever you normally feed your horse.
+We plan to use the Argo muster yards as our secure pens so bring your electric fence units or polo pens for your individual pens.
+There is grass but we suggest you also bring some hay or whatever you normally feed your horse.
 FYI big changes in diet may cause your horse to tie up.

 This alpine environment can be hot and dry or wet and very cold, or all 4 in the one day.
 The tracks can go from being hard under foot to slippery.
 We advise you to shoe your horse.
-There will be areas of unsealed roads and metal tracks.
-We will mainly follow bulldozed tracks, motorbike and horse tracks.
+We will mainly follow bulldozed tracks, motorbike and horse tracks but there will be some short sections of gravel road.
 So expect a bit of everything including the odd steep bits on the hill climbs.
 There will be crew on hand and you can always lead your horse for the short distance if you’re unsure.

 The central plateau can be hot and dry or sleet and very cold, and all these things on the same day.
 In this environment its best to be over prepared then lacking especially if it’s wet and cold.
 Check out our suggested gear list below.

 You will get the most out of this trek if you and your horse are reasonably fit.
 You don’t have to be endurance fit by any means, as this is a walking trek.
 Every rider must wear a riding helmet.
 Every rider must attend the safety briefs.
-We are riding on military land which has unexploded ordinances to ensure you and your horses safety it is required that you follow the instructions of the safety briefs and not go riding off on your own or in front of the lead guides!!!!
+We are riding on military land which has unexploded ordinances; to ensure you and your horses safety it is required that you follow the instructions of the safety briefs and not go riding off on your own or in front of the lead guides!
 The army can stop these treks if we do not follow safety requirements.
-If you cant follow the rules you will be sent home.
+If you can’t follow the rules you will be sent home.
 Do not litter, take all your rubbish with you.
-No riders under 14yrs.
+No riders under 14-years old.
 The terrain is not suitable for beginner riders.
 No firearms.

-Warm riding gloves, Sun screen, lip balm, Scarf or neck sock [ideal for protection against wind and dust], Tent and ground sheet, Camp chairs [the tussock is not that comfortable], Head torch, Water bucket, Electric tape and unit and standards, Electrolytes and your horse first aid kit.
+Wet weathers, thermals, food, cooking gear, camera, BYO refreshment (yes you can bring your beers), first aid kit, riding helmet (compulsory), warm riding gloves, sun screen, lip balm, scarf or neck sock (ideal for protection against wind and dust), tent and ground sheet, camp chairs (the tussock is not that comfortable), head torch, water bucket, electric tape and unit and standards, electrolytes and your horse first aid kit, hay etc, winter rug.

 The registration fee for the 2018 Kaimanawa Horse Trek will be:

-Collectors Trek t-shirt at the trek $30.00 Only a few available at Trek until stocks run out
+- Collectors trek t-shirt at the trek $30 (only a few available at trek until stocks run out).